The Claimant stated he was told by the night team

 Judge Horne would not allow the Claimant to rely

-on this evidence during the tribunal process simply because he believed the Claimant
+on the 'Workplace Stress Assessment' as evidence during the tribunal process simply because he believed the Claimant

 had not relied on it during the disciplinary process.